LEKoval/BIOS-611-Project-1/README.md

 ### Rshiny Visualization

-To run the interactive visualization with Rshiny, connect to the Rstudio server then in the terminal run the command
+To run the interactive visualization with Rshiny, connect to the Rstudio server as described in *Using This Project*, then in the terminal run the command
 > PORT=8080 make shiny_bar

 then connect your machine to port 8080.

 ### The Final Report

-To generate the final report summarizing this project, you must first connect to the Rstudio server as described in *Using This Project*.
-Then in the terminal run the command
+To generate the final report summarizing this project, you must first connect to the Rstudio server as described in *Using This Project*, then in the terminal run the command
 > make clean

 followed by